Rock n Roll (Avril Lavigne song): Commercial performance

 "Rock n Roll" performed modestly on the charts worldwide, not matching the success of the previous single, "Here's to Never Growing Up".
 In the United States, "Rock n Roll" only peaked at number 91 on Billboard Hot 100 chart, becoming her lowest charting single since "Hot" (2007), staying only one week on the charts.
 While in Canada, the single managed to enter the top-forty, peaking at number 37 on the Canadian Hot 100, but only stayed on the charts for two weeks.
 In Australia, the song debuted and peaked at number 45 on the ARIA Charts.

-On the other hand, the single proved to be way more successful in East Asia, reaching the top-five in two countries.
+On the other hand, the single proved to be far more successful in East Asia, reaching the top-five in two countries.
 In South Korea, the single debuted at number 2, with sales 26,637, while in the next week, the song took over the number-one spot with 23,153 downloads sold.
 It's the fourth best-selling song by a foreign artist in September 2013 in South Korea with 46,865 downloads.
 In October the song fell to number eighty with 9,383 copies sold.
 "Rock N Roll" debuted at number 91, and rose to number 5, on the week ending 12 October 2013.
 The song re-entered into the charts dated on 15 November 2013, when she performed the song on a TV station in Japan, peaking at #5 on the country's official singles chart.
 To date, "Rock N Roll" has sold more than 500,000 copies worldwide.